Scottie Scheffler: Early life and amateur career

 Entering high school, Scheffler was barely 5 ft in height, but experienced a large growth spurt and soon measured over 6 ft tall.
-The rapid growth caused back injuries for Scheffler, particularly during his sophomore year.
-He played golf and basketball at Highland Park High School in the Dallas suburb of University Park.
+He played golf and basketball at Highland Park High School in the Dallas enclave of University Park.
 At Highland Park, Scheffler won individual state titles three years in a row (2012 to 2014), matching a record set by fellow Texan Jordan Spieth.
-He also had success in AJGA events, won the 2013 U.S. Junior Amateur, and was the top-ranked junior golfer in the country in 2014.
-Scheffler made his PGA Tour debut in May 2014, as a 17-year-old amateur at the HP Byron Nelson Championship.
+He also had success in AJGA events, and won the 2013 U.S. Junior Amateur, defeating Davis Riley 3 and 2.
+Scheffler was the top-ranked junior golfer in the country in 2014, and in April 2014 he won the Junior Invitational at Sage Valley.
+He made his PGA Tour debut in May 2014, as a 17-year-old amateur at the HP Byron Nelson Championship.
 With his sister Callie caddying for him, he made the cut.
 He recorded a hole-in-one in the third round and ultimately finished at 4-under-par, in a tie for 22nd place.
 He was ineligible for the $60,000 payout due to his amateur status.

-Scheffler was then recruited to play collegiate golf at the University of Texas from 2014 to 2018, where he helped the team win three Big 12 championships and was named "Phil Mickelson Freshman of the Year" in 2015.
-He graduated in 2018 with a bachelor's degree in finance.
-He was also part of the U.S. team that won the 2017 Walker Cup.
+Scheffler was then recruited to play golf for the Texas Longhorns at the University of Texas at Austin beginning in fall 2014.
+He won his first individual collegiate title, the Western Intercollegiate held at Pasatiempo Golf Club, in April 2015.
+Two weeks later, he won the Big 12 Individual Championship held at Southern Hills Country Club.
+He was named 2015 "Phil Mickelson Freshman of the Year" and Big 12 Newcomer of the Year due to these performances.
+He struggled with back injuries during his sophomore season, and recorded only one top-10 finish.
+Texas Longhorns golf coach John Fields said Scheffler was still adapting to his physical growth: "He's gone from 5-foot-2, 100 pounds in eighth grade to almost 6-foot-4, 200 pounds just six years later."

-In 2016, Scheffler qualified for his first U.S. Open.
-He opened with a first-round 69, but would shoot a second-round 78 to miss the cut by one stroke.
-The following year, Scheffler again qualified for the U.S. Open, after surviving a 4-for-3 playoff to earn a spot in the field.
+In June 2016, Scheffler qualified for his first U.S. Open.
+He opened with a first-round 69 and held the overnight clubhouse lead, but shot a second-round 78 to miss the cut by one stroke.
+He was then selected to represent the United States at the 2016 Eisenhower Trophy in September, and won the East Lake Cup held at East Lake Golf Club in October.
+Scheffler again qualified for the U.S. Open in 2017, after surviving a 4-for-3 playoff to earn a spot in the field.
 He and Cameron Champ were the only two amateurs to make the cut at the 2017 U.S. Open.
 Scheffler finished as low amateur at 1-under-par, one stroke ahead of Champ.
+He was also part of the U.S. team that won the 2017 Walker Cup, where he defeated Connor Syme in the Sunday singles.
+Scheffler became a member of the Texas Cowboys in the spring of 2017, and graduated from the University of Texas at Austin's McCombs School of Business in 2018 with a bachelor's degree in finance.